The Apprentice School—founded in 1919 at

 We seek and accept personal responsibility for our actions and results.
 We keep promises and commitments made to others.
 We are responsible for ensuring quality is a component of everything we do.
 We take pride in providing outstanding customer service.

 We hold ourselves to a very high standard of performance.
 We are committed to improving our company performance while upholding our strong values.
 Superior performance and quality ensure future trust and confidence in our products.
 We promote continuous improvement, innovation, and creativity.

-Eighty-six years ago, the school introduced the role of craft instructor to help apprentices develop the core leadership principles and craftsmanship necessary for a successful shipbuilding career.
+Over 100 years ago, the school introduced the role of craft instructor to help apprentices develop the core leadership principles and craftsmanship necessary for a successful shipbuilding career.
 Today, almost 70 craft instructors ensure apprentices receive the training and the types of jobs they need to develop targeted skill sets, document the apprentices' skills development and provide them with regular and consistent evaluations.

 The Apprentice School's 14 academic instructors deliver the courses in business, communications, drafting, mathematics, physics and ship construction.
 Academic instructors create classroom experiences to prepare apprentices for work in their shipbuilding trades, to continue their education in one of the school's advanced programs and to further their education through Newport News Shipbuilding's Educational Assistance Program.

 Apprentices become leaders in the classroom and on the waterfront through the development of The Apprentice School's nine leadership principles: